Helping Students with Disability Accommodations

 Students who require disability accommodations first work with the WSU Access Center to determine their needs.
 They then receive a WSU Disability Accommodation Form listing any accommodations, and must provide that form to their instructors.
 Instructors must provide any accommodations listed.

 Global Campus Proctoring Services receives a copy of student Disability Accommodations from the WSU Access Center.
-If the student is using an on-site proctor, GCPS will communicate the accommodation information to proctors when necessary.
+GCPS will communicate student accommodation information to proctors when necessary.
 Please contact WSU Global Campus Accommodation Support at firstname.lastname@example.org if you have questions about this process.

 If a student requests a disability accommodation, but doesn’t send you a Disability Accommodation Form, the student needs to contact the Access Center directly, even if the student had previously received accommodations from WSU or another school.
 Students should contact a Disability Specialist on their home campus.

 Many accommodations involve extra time (e.g., double time) to take online exams.
 Instructors need to set up those extended time accommodations.